Accenture/sfmc-customapp/README.md

 ### Custom Activities

-Custom Activities allow native-like integration('into Journey Builder by leveraging an external service such as Heroku to manage the UI and the integration('with Journey Builder.
+Custom Activities allow native-like integration into Journey Builder by leveraging an external service such as Heroku to manage the UI and the integration with Journey Builder.

 [Official Documentation](https://developer.salesforce.com/docs/atlas.en-us.mc-app-development.meta/mc-app-development/getting-started.htm)